wboateng72/Data-Management-in-AMR/scripts/COPY A LIST OF FILES TO FOLDER/README.md

 ## 📂 Script Function

 - Creates a folder called `assembly` (It can be replaced with any folder name you choose).
 - Copies a predefined list of `.fasta` files into the folder.
-Modify by providing path to all your files
+Modify by providing the individual path of all your files
 - Checks whether each file exists before copying.
 - Provides informative messages:
   - ✅ File successfully copied